alazycoder101/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 * PHP version 5.3
 * MySQL version 4.1
 * WordPress 4.5
-= Note = Please note that the plugin is currently not compatible with PHP 8.
-We are going to fix it in the near future.

 == Support ==
 We offer free support in 3 channels: